A few weeks ago I was watching my normally hyperactive and vivacious 10-year-old stepdaughter lie on the sofa, cough, and breathe heavily.

 But it wasn’t too many years ago my other stepdaughter was flown to Children’s Hospital and spent a week on a respirator recovering from pneumonia.

-I texted her mom and asked her to come visit the next day.
+I texted her mom and asked her to come to visit the next day.
 I hadn’t even given birth to her and I was struggling.
 I knew her mom would want to see she was okay with her own eyes.

 I was afraid.